Wetsuits……..What, Why, Where, When, Help!

 If you get the wrong suit and can’t use it, do try and sell it on.
 If you can find your suit second hand that’s great too.

 If you damage your suit, try and repair it.
 Smaller nicks are easily fixed with a spot of neoprene glue.
-Larger holes can often be fixed at home with a repair kit or sent off for repair to a specialist repair shop.
+Larger holes can often be fixed at home with a repair kit or sent off for repair to a specialist repair shop such as https://www.bodylinewetsuits.co.uk/surfing-wetsuit-repair/ and https://alpkit.com/pages/repair-station

-My old suits that are beyond repair have been repurposed to patch other suits or have been turned into thermal sleeves for flasks.
+Old suits that are beyond repair can be repurposed to patch other suits or have been turned into thermal sleeves for flasks.
 There are numerous specialist recycling options out there for any neoprene I can’t re-use.
-A quick online search will find you a few options.
+A quick online search for “wetsuit recycling” will find you plenty of options.

 And there you have it, the Peak Swims guide to wetsuits.
 I’ve covered some of the most common questions but if you have any more please don’t hesitate to drop me a line and I’ll do my best to add to the list.